-There's an important and counterintuitive lesson for all nations in the fate of the Crimean peninsula: If you want to keep a territory from seceding, set its people free.
+There's an important and counter-intuitive lesson for all nations in the fate of the Crimean peninsula: If you want to keep a territory from seceding, set its people free.

-As Spain's efforts to quash a Catalan sovereignty movement demonstrate, nations typically do not tolerate breakaway regions under any circumstances.
+As Spain's effortsto quash a Catalan sovereignty movement demonstrate, nations typically do not tolerate breakaway regions under any circumstances.
 This was certainly the case with Ukraine, which held tightly onto Crimea after breaking away from the Soviet Union.
 Is that wise?

 International law is unclear on the matter of secession.
-In its 2010 advisory opinion on the Kosovo independence declaration, the International Court of Justice, the United Nations' judiciary arm, said that "it is entirely possible for a particular act -- such as a unilateral declaration of independence -- not to be in violation of international law without necessarily constituting the exercise of a right conferred by it."
+In its 2010 advisory opinion on the Kosovo independence declaration, the International Court of Justice, the UN's judiciary arm, said that "it is entirely possible for a particular act -- such as a unilateral declaration of independence -- not to be in violation of international law without necessarily constituting the exercise of a right conferred by it."
 In other words, even if regions do not have an explicit right to self-determination, the act of secession might not be illegal.

 Countries' internal laws are generally not amenable to secession.
 The Ukrainian constitution allows for no such opportunity.
 In Russia, even calling for secession is a criminal act.
 Spanish law is so clear on the "indissoluble unity of the Spanish nation" that the constitutional court, in 2008, banned a Basque Country referendum on whether to hold an independence referendum.
-Now, the court has moved against Catalonia's plans to take a tentative step toward secession with a nonbinding plebiscite on the same grounds.
-As Spanish Prime Minister Mariano Rajoy put it, "No one can unilaterally deprive the entire Spanish people of the right to decide on their future."
+Now, the court has moved against Catalonia's plans to take a tentative step toward secession with a non-binding plebiscite on the same grounds.
+As Spanish Prime Minister Mariano Rajoy put it, "no one can unilaterally deprive the entire Spanish people of the right to decide on their future."

 A more permissible approach to secession, however, might be more successful in keeping restless territories in the fold.
 Recent history suggests that people have enough common sense not to take the leap when the opportunity arises.

 In 2007, the Belgian parliament voted down a resolution to dissolve the country into three communities, Dutch, Flemish and German.
-Although polls periodically show support for a partition, and secessionist politicians still gain parliament seats, Belgians choose to stick together when it comes to specific action.
+Though polls periodically show support for a partition and secessionist politicians still gain parliament seats, Belgians choose to stick together when it comes to specific action.
 Canada's Quebec voted down independence in two referendums, and though the province is headed by Prime Minister Pauline Marois, leader of the pro-independence Parti Quebecois, polls show that a third referendum would lead to the same result.
 Faroe Islanders, given a free hand by Denmark in whether to seek full independence, have been dodging the question for years.